kubernetes-sigs/lws/kep/115-Subgroup-support/README.md

 ```
 type LeaderWorkerSetSpec struct {
-	 // Number of pods per subgroup
+	 // Number of pods per subgroup.
+This value is immutable,
+   // and must not be greater than LeaderWorkerSet.Spec.Size.
 	SubGroupSize *int32 'json:"subGroupSize,omitempty'
 }
 ```

 ### Exclusive Topology Support
-LeaderWorkerSet can guarantee that the leader and the workers are placed in the same topology if the leaderworkerset.gke.io/exclusive-topology annotation is set.
-Similarly, we will support that the pods within the same subgroup will be placed in the same topology with a new annotation leaderworkerset.gke.io/exclusive-topology-subgroup, so that the new changes can support up to two levels of pod affinity.
+LeaderWorkerSet can guarantee that the leader and the workers are placed in the same topology if the `leaderworkerset.gke.io/exclusive-topology` annotation is set.
+Similarly, we will support that the pods within the same subgroup will be placed in the same topology with a new annotation `leaderworkerset.gke.io/exclusive-topology-subgroup`, so that the new changes can support up to two levels of pod affinity.

 ### Implementation
 - Two new annotations will be added